sarthak9161/Gemini-Ai-Clone/README.md

-# Lumina AI
+#Lumina AI: Personal AI Assistant Application

 ## Overview

-I created this Lumina AI project using ReactJS and Google Generative AI to replicate the core functionalities of the other ai application.
-This responsive web app allows users to enter prompts, fetch data, view past searches, and retrieve previous search results.
-This project highlights my expertise in ReactJS, API integration, and web design.
+I developed Lumina AI, a web application powered by ReactJS and Google Generative AI, designed to function as a personal AI assistant.
+This project involved implementing robust features for users to input prompts, fetch real-time data, and access previous search results seamlessly.
+The user interface was meticulously crafted to prioritize usability and accessibility, showcasing my proficiency in ReactJS, adept API integration skills, and adherence to modern web design principles.

 ## Features